nilsanderselde/funetik-ingglish/readme.md

 J, dhu voist käwntørpart uv 'ch', iz ywzd ubäwt äz infrykwintly.
 It's ritin äz 'dž'.
 >*J, the voiced counterpart of 'ch', is used about as infrequently.
 It's written as 'dž'.*

+## Altørnit Spelingz *(Alternate Spellings)*

+Dhu 4 nw letoorz kaan also by ritin with daigraafs if yw kaan't taip dhu nw keriktoorz.
+Ai inishuly tshoz tw ywz digraafs laik dhyz, but in mai dzhudzhmint dhei meik dhu woordz dhzust u litul bit tw hard tw ryd.
+>*The 4 new letters can also be written with digraphs if you can't type the new characters.
+I initially chose to use digrafs like these, but in my judgment they make the words just a little bit too hard to read.*

+* ä → aa
+* ø → oo
+* ž → zh
+* š → sh

+Yw kqn also dxust ywz dhu uridxinul keriktjrz, but yw cjdn't dw dhis.
+It ljks bqd.
+>*You can also just use the original characters, but you shouldn't do this.
+It looks bad.*

+* ä → q
+* ø → j
+* ž → x
+* š → c

 ## Ubäwt dhis Ripazitory *(About this Repository)*